Please note that this course:

 - is primarily “on-demand” online inasmuch as lectures can be watched at a student’s preferred time, but

-- it DOES expect weekly section attendance from students live in an online classroom.
+- it DOES expect regular section attendance from students live in an online classroom.

-Section timing will be determined closer to the start of the term based on staff availability, but they have historically been held on Tuesday, Wednesday, and/or Thursday evenings (Eastern time, United States).
+Section timing will be determined closer to the start of the term based on staff availability, but they have historically been held on the Tuesday, Wednesday, and/or Thursday evenings (Eastern time, United States) during the weeks when new lectures are released.

 Waivers of the attendance requirement (weighing the other components of the final grade more heavily) are possible for students who demonstrate that all of the ultimately-scheduled section times pose a regular conflict for them.
 Since section times will not be determined until just before the start of the term, these waivers are not offered before the course begins.